scoutgame/scout-protocol/test-report.md

   - reverts when the contract is paused
 - **Validations**:
   - denies claims if user has already claimed
-  - denies claims if user is at a time too far in the future
+  - denies claims if user is the user claim has expired
   - reverts with invalid merkle proof
   - reverts when merkle root is not set
   - reverts when contract balance is insufficient